 - Commitment to provide a service to all children and their families based on their needs that identifies and tackles unfair discrimination. - A commitment to and understanding of the Royal Borough's Equal Opportunities Policy.

-Paragraphs in Italics denotes differences in this person specification from the person specification for social workers in the Assessed & Supported Year in Employment stage of the Social Work Grade.
+Paragraphs in Italics denotes differences in this person specification from the person specification for social workers in the Consolidating Practice stage of the Social Work Grade and being a Proficient Social Worker.